 Next, combine the all-purpose flour, bread flour, brown sugar, spices and sea salt and add them to the wet ingredients and mix on low-speed until well combined, about 1-2 minutes.

 Change “Mixer head” to kneading accessory and knead dough for 5-10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with 2 fingers.
-NOTE: If dough is too sticky, add 1 Tbsp of flour at a time until texture is achieved!
+NOTE: If dough is too sticky, add 1 tablespoon of flour at a time until texture is achieved!

 Lightly grease a large bowl with a small amount of coconut oil and then place the dough ball in the bowl.
 Cover with plastic wrap and let sit for 1 hour, allowing the dough to rise and double in size.